rajat2502/weird-js/README.md

 ### Important Notes

-- This project is made for fun only, although some of these snippets can appear in your job interview 😛
+- This project is made for fun only, although some of these code snippets can appear in your next job interview 😛
-- The project is still under progress, I will be some new features and a lot of code snippets 🙃
+- The project is still under progress, I will be adding some new features and a lot of code snippets 🙃

 ### Technologies Used